Clane GAA: Hurling

+Clane won the Senior B Hurling Championship on September 28, 2025 beating Leixlip by a single point in 'a cracker' of a final.

-Clane Minor hurling team won the Minor B league on 4 May 2012 defeating Eire Og Choirracoill on a score of 2-15 to 2-05.
+Clane won 3 Minor A hurling Championships in a row in the late 90's (1997-99) having won 2 Minor B championships in a row immediately prior to that (1995-96).

-Clane won the Kildare Junior Hurling Championship in 2013 beating Naas in the final.
+Clane also won the Kildare Junior Hurling Championship in 2013, beating Naas in the final.

 Camogie

-The club was founded in 1931 when Bridie Ennis was listed as ‘one of the best players in the county.’
+The camogie club was founded in 1931 when Bridie Ennis was listed as "one of the best players in the county".
 Clane won the county championship in 1939 shortly before the club lapsed and the best players joined Sallins.
-A team trained by Wexford man Ned Coughlan won the 1953 league and championship, the 1962 senior league, but the club lapsed again 1966-1976.
-Clane revived in 1976 and won league and championship in 1977 wearing the green gym-slips of the local Scoil Mhuire.
+A Clane team won the 1953 league and championship, the 1962 senior league, but the club lapsed again 1966-1976.
+A team was revived in 1976 and won league and championship in 1977 wearing the green gym-slips of the local Scoil Mhuire.
 They won junior league and championship in 1980 but lapsed in 1983 when the best players joined Prosperous.
 Geraldine Dwyer and Marianne Johnson were selected on the Kildare camogie team of the century.
 Clane hosted the final of the 1993 Gael Linn Cup inter-provincial series.

-Clane camogie won the Kildare Intermediate final on Sunday 30 September defeating Leixlip on a scoreline of 2-06 to 1-05.
+Clane camogie won the Kildare Intermediate final on Sunday 30 September defeating Leixlip on a scoreline of 2–06 to 1-05.

-Clane were captained by Sabine Kennedy and managed by 'The Special One' from Cork, Bernard Crowley with the assistance of John Cribbin and Tony O' Grady.

-Clane retained the Intermediate Championship in 2013 with a hard fought victory over Leixlip on a scoreline of 4-11 to 3-09.
-Clane were captained by the veteran Karen O'Reilly with Ciara Herbert as vice captain.
-Manager this year was Louise Conlon ably assisted by Ciara Smullen and Tony O' Grady.
-In 2016, the minor camogie team won the Division 1 Minor Cup final with a score of 1-7 to 0-6 against Naas.
+The club's camogie section retained the Intermediate Championship in 2013 with a victory over Leixlip on a scoreline of 4–11 to 3-09.

+In 2016, the minor camogie team won the Division 1 Minor Cup final with a score of 1–7 to 0–6 against Naas.